 Stoke-on-Trent

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Stoke-on-Trent local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Stoke-on-Trent, in Staffordshire, is known as “The Potteries,” reflecting its world-famous ceramics industry.
+Overview ⁞ Stoke-on-Trent, in Staffordshire, is known as “The Potteries,” reflecting its world-famous ceramics industry.
 The city is made up of several towns including Hanley, Burslem, and Longton, each with its own identity.
 Attractions include the Potteries Museum and Art Gallery, Gladstone Pottery Museum, and canals lined with historic pottery works.
 The Trent and Mersey Canal runs through, while green spaces like Trentham Gardens and nearby moorland of the Staffordshire Moorlands add natural beauty.
 The district’s landscape is a mix of industrial heritage, waterways, and surrounding countryside.

+Who governs Stoke-on-Trent?
 The local government for this district is: Stoke-on-Trent City Council (Unitary Authority).

 Constituencies in Stoke-on-Trent